-In almost every one of the United States, statutes are in place mandating that real estate sellers advise buyers of certain physical defects in the home and property before the closing.
+In almost every one of the United States, statutes or court decisions mandate that real estate sellers advise buyers of certain physical and related defects in the home and property before the closing.
 The usual way of meeting these obligations is by filling out a standard disclosure form.

 This is not a form to be filled out in a hurry.
 Most real estate sellers find that, especially if they've lived in their home for a number of years, they've gotten so accustomed to its various issues that they've all but forgotten them.
 That leads to an understandable concern among home sellers: What happens if an old problem rears its head after the sale?
 Will this lead to litigation?

-At the risk of stating the obvious, a house is a depreciating asset, upon which time will take an inevitable toll.
+At the risk of stating the obvious, a house is a depreciating asset, upon which the passage of time will take an inevitable toll.
 A seller's disclosure form is in no way a guarantee or warranty to buyers that the house will remain pristine and perfect into the future.

 If, therefore, problems emerge after the sale is complete; perhaps the slab suddenly cracks, or rodents decide to take up residence in the attic; that is not the seller's problem, and not a cause for the buyer to sue.

 The typical form asks the seller to state whether the property has any of various features (appliances, a heating system, a sump pump, a roof, a foundation, systems for electricity and water, and so on).
+It might ask for some information about them, such as year they were constructed or replaced.
 Next, the seller will rate or describe their condition.

 The form might also ask about issues like pests, nearby environmental hazards, legal disputes concerning the property, and more, depending in part on common local concerns.

-Experts usually advise disclosing more information, rather than less.
-The smaller problems are less likely to deter buyers anyway, and they will appreciate your honesty.
+Experts usually advise that when in doubt, home sellers should disclose more information, rather than less.
+The smaller problems are less likely to deter buyers or lower the home's perceived value anyway, and they will appreciate your honesty.

 Also realize that you as the home seller aren't required to proactively investigate for problems.
 The focus in making these disclosures is on issues that you actually know about.
 If a ten-foot spider has been living quietly in your attic, and you haven't looked in the attic since you bought the house, you can't be held responsible for failing to disclose its existence.